-The DubaiNow app is available on iTunes and Google Play.
+The DubaiNow app is available on the App Store and Google Play.

 On the desktop, it can be accessed through the DubaiNow website.
 It provides instant digital access to over 70 government and private sector services all in one place.

-The service enables customers, especially public transport users, to rent cars for short periods not exceeding six hours via smart apps Udrive (Android/iOS) and Ekar (Android/iOS).
+The service enables customers, especially public transport users, to rent cars for short periods not exceeding six hours via smart apps Udrive (Android/App Store) and Ekar (Android/App Store).
 Fare ranges from 40 to 50 fils per minute.